I'm want to learn about the application process for:

 - Earned cumulative 3.00 GPA across all institutions attended

-Competitive GRE Score – strongly recommended, but not required for the 2021-2022 admissions cycle due to COVID-19 pandemic.
+Competitive GRE Score – strongly recommended, but not required

 - Preferred official GRE score of at least 300, with at least a 4.0 writing score.